soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation actions page

-When you select the **Action** tab, you can see all the play book actions that are recommended for remediation after the investigation has completed.
+On the **Action** tab, you can see all the play book actions that are recommended for remediation after the investigation has completed.

 Actions capture a complete list of all the steps Microsoft recommends you take at the end of a investigation.
 You can take remediation actions here by selecting one or more actions.
 Clicking **Approve** will allow remediations to begin running.
 (Appropriate permissions might be required.
 For example, a Security Reader can view actions but not approve them.)